-Do Fleas and Ticks Bite in Winter?
+Do Fleas and Ticks Bite in the Winter?

 Yes!
 While these pests thrive in humid, warm conditions, they can also live (and bite!) throughout the winter.
 It’s true they cannot endure freezing weather for extended periods, but they often find ways to survive anyway.
 In fact, some species of tick are most active in winter.
 Adult blacklegged ticks, for example, take their first blood meals during late fall or early winter.
 The winter tick is another especially durable individual, living exclusively during the year’s coldest months.

-How do Fleas and Ticks Survive the Winter?
+How Do Fleas and Ticks Survive the Winter

 Whether hiding in leaf litter, attaching to a warm host, or overwintering in a garage or animal den, fleas and ticks have several methods for surviving freezing conditions.
 While fleas cannot hibernate or enter a dormant stage, ticks can.
 Going dormant on a host or under brush is actually a tick’s primary means of remaining alive through winter.
 Fleas, however, mostly seek warmth in shelters or hosts—like inside your home or on your pet.

 Do I Still Need to Treat for Fleas and Ticks in the Winter?